Natural disaster grants

 Deakin University is committed to helping students affected by natural disasters when they occur.

 Natural Disaster* Assistance packages may include the following items of support:

-- Assistance with accommodation requirements;
+- Assistance with emergency accommodation requirements

-- Interest free loans of up to $2000 and assistance with other financial advice;
+- Interest free loans of up to $2000 and assistance with other financial advice

 - Personal support counselling and chaplaincy.

 Applications for assistance can be made using the form below.

 For any enquiries relating to the Natural Disaster Assistance Package, please email firstname.lastname@example.org.